To enter images into our monthly competitions please head over to our MyPhotoClub site here.

 David Hack Memorial Trophy

 In honour of our late member David Hack, the club has introduced the “David Hack Memorial Trophy”.
 David was a keen, successful motor sport photographer who lost his battle for life due to Leukemia.
 Each year our members are invited to attend the “David Hack Classic Car Meet” arranged by the Toowoomba North Rotary Club and enter images taken on the day into a special competition.
 The best image is awarded the “David Hack Memorial Trophy”.

-Please do not hesitate to contact the competition steward if in any doubt.
+Please do not hesitate to contact the committee if in any doubt.

 There are a number of external photographic competitions that photographers can enter.
 In particular we encourage our members to enter images into the annual Heritage Bank Photographic Awards.
 Details of these awards and past successful images can be viewed by clicking on the following link – Heritage Bank Photographic Awards .